NBA Trade Rumors: Rockets Could Swap James Harden For Kyrie Irving, ‘Hoops Habit’ Suggests

-The Brooklyn Nets are currently emerging as the top favorite trade destination for Houston Rockets superstar James Harden.
+The Brooklyn Nets are currently emerging as a likely trade destination for Houston Rockets superstar James Harden.
 Armed with a plethora of precious trade assets, the Nets are in a strong position to engage in a blockbuster deal with the Rockets this offseason.
 In most trade rumors linking “The Beard” to the Nets, Brooklyn is expected to use young and promising talents like Caris LeVert and Jarrett Allen and future first-round picks as trade chips.

 However, Duncan Smith of Fansided’s Hoops Habit has a different idea in mind regarding how the Rockets-Nets blockbuster deal would push through this fall.
 Smith suggested that the Nets could bring Harden to Brooklyn by simply sending Kyrie Irving to Houston.